DuarteVDG/aw-project/components/README.md

-## Information about the components directory
+## Information about the `components` directory

+The `components` directory contains, for each micro-frontend, the associated components and ViewModels.

+## Note
-This directory contains all the information about the app components.
+This information corresponds to **Task 3** of the project.